Getting Started

 Your warranty.md defines what your agent is allowed to do.
 The file must be signed with your Ed25519 operator key.
 An unsigned policy file is rejected at startup.
 Use Sigil Warrant to generate, sign, and download yourwarranty.md.
 Two paths are available:

-- Warrant Builder: guided step-by-step flow covering all four policy blocks.
+- Warrant Builder: guided step-by-step flow for common policies, including repository and Git controls plus the 28 supported database operations.
 No policy syntax required.
 Recommended for first-time operators.

 Set this to the base64url-encoded public key value Sigil Warrant gives you in Step 1.
 Sigil Lex verifies your policy signature against this key at startup..env.local (development) or your production environment.
 If it is missing, the service throws with: